5 Sources

 Copy Link

-AI data centers can dramatically reduce power consumption on demand without disrupting critical operations, according to results from a UK trial that could reshape how electricity grids worldwide handle the high energy demands of AI
+AI data centers can dramatically reduce power consumption on demand without compromising critical operations, according to results from a UK trial that could reshape how these facilities integrate with electricity grids worldwide.
+The five-day test conducted in December 2025 involved over 200 simulated grid events at a London facility operated by Nebius, demonstrating that AI infrastructure can cut power draw by up to 40% while maintaining essential workloads

 2